The Parasitic Zoonoses Group (PARZOO)

-With the aim to contribute to provide evidence-based recommendations for control, elimination and eradication of Neglected Zoonotic Diseases our group works within a network of international collaborators with ongoing research in parasitic zoonoses in Denmark, EU and low-income countries.
+With the aim of contributing to provide evidence-based recommendations for control, elimination and eradication of Neglected Zoonotic Diseases, our group works within a network of international collaborators with ongoing research in parasitic zoonoses in Denmark, EU and low-income countries.

 Our research activities focus on parasitic zoonoses.
 In all activities we apply a One Health approach working across sectors including all relevant disciplines.

 We focus on host-parasite interactions, parasite transmission and distribution, diagnostics of parasitic zoonoses, societal burden of parasitic zoonoses and intervention against and control of parasitic zoonoses.